dr-koehler-ai/Sepsis-Clinical-Analytics-Project-V1/README.md

 The observed patterns are consistent with established clinical knowledge of sepsis pathophysiology:

-- Increased heart rate reflects systemic inflammatory response and compensatory cardiovascular stress.
+- Increased heart rate reflects systemic shift of fluids to the tissue with hypovolaemia and compensatory cardiovascular stress.
 - Reduced mean arterial pressure is consistent with distributive shock.
 - Elevated lactate levels indicate tissue hypoperfusion and anaerobic metabolism.
 - Increased creatinine suggests early signs of renal dysfunction in severe cases.